braydenc303/GitTutorial/README.md

 12. Run the code in your master branch to ensure one last time that everything is working as it should.
 If not, speak with your team.

-13. When working correctly: git branch -d branch-name

-14. You may get a warning about your branch not being fully merged at this point.
-If so: git branch -D branch-name

 15. git checkout -b new-branch-name

 16. Make sure to do an npm install before you start again just in-case there are new packages in the master.

 17. Do some more work and start again at step 3.

+    - If your have finished your project and everything is working as it should, you can now delete your local branches.

+18. git branch

+    - To get a list of branches on your local machine.

+19. git branch -d branch-name

+    - For each of your local branches.

+20. You may get a warning about your branch not being fully merged at this point.
+If so: git branch -D branch-name